mhvk/baseband/docs/baseband/tutorials/getting_started.rst

 file formats.
 When using ``open`` for Mark 4 and Mark 5B files, however, two keywords - ``ntrack``, and ``decade`` - may need to be set manually.
 For these and VDIF, ``frames_per_second`` may also need to be passed if it can't be read or inferred from the file.
-Notes on such features and quirks of individual formats can be found within the :ref:`Specific file format
+Notes on such features and quirks of individual formats can be found in the docstrings of their ``open`` functions, and within the :ref:`Specific file format <specific_file_formats_toc>` documentation.
-<specific_file_formats_toc>` section.

-For now, let's go back to using VDIF files.
+For the rest of this section, let's go back to using VDIF files.

 Decoding Data and the Sample File Pointer
 -----------------------------------------

-We gave `~baseband.vdif.open` the ``'rs'`` flag, which opens the file in "stream reader" mode.
-The function returns an instance of `~baseband.vdif.base.VDIFStreamReader`, a wrapper around `io.BufferedReader` that adds methods to decode files as data frames and seek to and read individual data samples.
-To read the first 12 data samples into an `~numpy.ndarray`, we would use the `~baseband.vdif.base.VDIFStreamReader.read` method::
+We gave `~baseband.vdif.open` the `'rs'` flag, which opens the file in "stream reader" mode.
+The function returns an instance of `~baseband.vdif.base.VDIFStreamReader`, a wrapper around `io.BufferedReader` that adds methods to decode files as data frames and seek to and read data samples.
+To decode the first 12 data samples into an `~numpy.ndarray`, we would use the `~baseband.vdif.base.VDIFStreamReader.read` method::

     >>> fh = vdif.open(SAMPLE_VDIF, 'rs')